 The fragmentary nature and fragility of stained glass is widely accepted.
 To a greater or lesser extent, historic stained glass windows, exposed to physical attack and weathering conditions over time, have suffered damage that has altered their appearance.
-These deteriorations are in addition to changes introduced by restorations, reconstructions and interventions of varying size and degree.
+These deteriorations are in addition to changes introduced by restorations, reconstructions, and interventions of varying size and degree.
 All of these factors impact on the stained glass windows that we see today.
-Those responsible for maintaining this heritage face a series of decisions with every intervention they make, that are of great importance for the future reading and understanding of these pieces.
+Those responsible for maintaining this heritage face a series of decisions with every intervention they make, that is of great importance for the future reading and understanding of these pieces.

 The theme of this Forum will focus on the preservation of the ‘identity’ of the historic stained glass in the intervention process.
 The search for balance between the values embodied in these pieces is a matter of great importance for the correct conservation of this fragile heritage.
 This Forum will offer the opportunity to reflect upon and bring new solutions to this complex subject.
 The response to this theme is a key factor in the creation of conservation plans, which can ensure the correct transference of the piece to future generations.
 How should we combine the conservation requirements of the window with respect for all of the historic materials in and around it?
 How far can we get without diminishing the integrity of the piece?
-How to make alterations in the surface or structure of the work respect its antiquity and originality?
+How to make alterations in the surface or structure of the work to respect its antiquity and originality?
 At what stage, or level of quality, does an intervention gain historic value?

 CALL FOR PAPERS

-Anyone who wants to submit a communication proposal or poster, should contact their national committee before June 2019.
+Anyone who wants to submit a communication proposal or poster should contact their national committee before June 2019.
 Marking your submission ‘Forum 2020’.

 Initial proposals are for papers or posters of no more than 2500 characters (including spaces) in length.
 If your proposal is accepted, you will be expected to supply an article of 26000 characters (including spaces).
-No oral presentation will be accepted without submission of a satisfactory preprint article.
+No oral presentation will be accepted without the submission of a satisfactory preprint article.

-Languages: Oral presentations, preprint articles and posters will be accepted in the three official languages of the Corpus Vitrearum: English, French and German.
+Languages: Oral presentations, preprint articles, and posters will be accepted in the three official languages of the Corpus Vitrearum: English, French, and German.